gopibabus/design-patterns/src/creational/prototype/readme.md

 ![prototype](prototype.png)

 > **Prototype** is  a creational Design pattern that lets you copy existing objects without making your code dependent on their classes.
+Also known as **Clone**.

 ### Problem
 Say you have an Object, and you want to create an exact copy of it.
 How would you do it?
 First, you have to create a  new object of same class.
 Then you have to go through all fields of the original Object and copy their values over to the new Object.